makrai/notes/turney10-vector-sem.md

 ## 1.1 Motivation for VSM

-* Most search engines use VSMs to measure the similarity between a query and a document (Manning et al., 2008)
+* Most search engines use VSMs to measure the similarity between a query and a document (Manning+ 2008)
 * we take it as a defining property of VSMs that the values of the elements in a VSM must be derived from event frequencies, such as the number of times that a given word appears in a given context (see Section 2.6)